 A French film director spotted Liya Kebede whilst the model was still a high school student, attending the Lycée Guebre Mariam in Addis Ababa, Ethiopia.
-Having completed her school studies, Kebede moved to Paris to pursue her career in modelling.
+Having completed her school studies, Kebede moved to Paris to pursue a career in modelling.

 Kebede established herself in Paris’ modelling scene quickly.
-Less than a year after her arrival in the city, she walked for Ralph Lauren and BCBG Max Azria, which led to Tom Ford selecting Kebede personally to be a Gucci exclusive for A/W 2000 season.
+Less than a year after her arrival in the city, she walked for Ralph Lauren and BCBG Max Azria, which led to Tom Ford selecting Kebede personally to be a Gucci exclusive for Autumn/Winter 2000 season.

 Ford’s longtime collaborator Carine Roitfeld , then editor of French Vogue, awarded the model yet more prestige when she dedicated the entire May 2002 edition of the publication to Kebede — a first in the magazine’s history.
 In addition, the model has graced the covers of Italian, Japanese, Spanish and American Vogue, as well as i-D, Flair and Time’s Style & Design edition.